Experts warn community of possible "tridemic" of flu, COVID and RSV

 For late October, the U.S is experiencing higher levels of sickness that don’t typically occur until winter, Stevens said.

-"We're seeing rates that are sort of consistent with what we'd see in late November, as early as right now, which is what we expect from the southern hemisphere experience.
+“We’re seeing rates that are sort of consistent with what we’d see in late November, as early as right now, which is what we expect from the southern hemisphere experience,” Stevens said.

 He said Australia and New Zealand recently “experienced the highest flu season in years and it came early.
 That’s what we’ve seen in the U.S. So, Texas, parts of the southern U.S. and Washington DC — they’re seeing flu activity that typically doesn’t show up until later in the year, you know, sort of pre-COVID, December levels of flu.
 We’re already seeing that,” Stevens said.